mweststrate/relative-deps/README.md

 ### Configuration alternatives

-You can configure `relative-deps` in few ways, depends on your prefference:
+We use [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) to load the config for this library so you could configure `relative-deps` in few ways, depends on your prefference:

 - a `relativeDependencies` property in package.json
 - a `.relativeDependenciesrc` file in JSON or YAML format